-The best season to visit Porto is in the late spring or early autumn, when the weather is pleasant, and there are fewer tourists about the city.
-This is a great time of year for sightseeing, day trips and exploring northern Portugal.
+The best time of year to visit Porto is in the late spring or early autumn.
+This is the ideal time for sightseeing and day trips, as the weather is good and there are fewer tourists around.

-The peak months are July and August, and the city is packed with tourists while the beaches are crowded with Portuguese holidaymakers.
-If you plan to visit at the peak season, always book flights and accommodation far in advance, as they will sell out.
+During the peak season of July and August, the weather is hot and dry, but the city will be packed with visitors.
+If you plan to visit during the peak season, always book flights and accommodation far in advance, as they will sell out.

 Related article: When to visit Porto?